hchen0628/MACS30123-final/README.md

 - Using the Dask framework to clean millions of data points: []()

 - Generate counterfactual data using real-world datasets
- - WGANs models train and generate data from conditional and joint distributions for the simulation.
+ - WGANs framwork for training and generating data from conditional and joint distributions for the simulation.
 (Author: Jonas Metzger and Evan Munro): [wgan.py]()
  - Training the WGAN model and generating counterfactual data with optimized hyperparameters and configurations: [WGAN_trial_v4_tune.py]()

 - Data visualization: []()